How do I start an estate plan?

 - The acquisition or disposition of a significant asset

-- You have not revisited your will or trust in 3-5 years
+- You have not revisited your will in 3 to 5 years